-Invasion of mud filtrate while drilling is considered one of the most common sources of formation damage.
-Minimizing formation damage, using appropriate drilling-fluid additives that can generate good-quality filter cake, provides one of the key elements for the success of the drilling operation.
-This study focuses on assessing the effect of using different types of nanoparticles (NPs) with calcium-(Ca-) bentonite on the formation-damage and filter-cake properties under downhole conditions.
+Invasion of mud filtrate while drilling is considered as one of the most common sources of formation damage.
+Minimizing formation damage, using appropriate drilling fluid additives that can generate good-quality filter cake, provides one of the key elements for the success of the drilling operation.
+This study focuses on assessing the effect of using different types of nanoparticles (NPs) with Cabentonite on the formation damage and filter cake properties under downhole conditions.

-Four types of oxide NPs were added to a suspension of 7-wt% Ca-bentonite with deionized water: ferric oxide (Fe2O3), magnetic iron oxide (Fe3O4), zinc oxide (ZnO), and silica (SiO2) NPs.
-The NPs/Ca-bentonite suspensions were then used to conduct the filtration process at a differential pressure of 300 psi and a temperature of 472ÅF using a high-pressure/high-temperature (HP/HT) American Petroleum Institute (API) filter press.
-Indiana limestone disks of 1-in. thickness were examined as the filter medium to simulate the formation in the filtration experiments.
-A computed tomography (CT) scan technique was used to characterize the deposited filter cake and evaluate the formation damage that was caused by using different fluid samples.
+Four types of oxide NPs were added to a suspension of 7 wt% of Ca-bentonite with deionized water: ferric oxide (Fe2O3), magnetic iron oxide (Fe3O4), zinc oxide (ZnO), and silica (SiO2) NPs.
+The NPs/Ca-bentonite suspensions were then used to conduct the filtration process at a differential pressure of 300 psi and 472ÅF, using a standard filter press.
+Indiana limestone disks of 1 in. thickness were examined, as the filter medium, to simulate the formation in the filtration experiments.
+Computed-tomography (CT) scan technique was used to characterize the deposited filter cake and evaluate the formation damage that was caused by using different fluid samples.

-The results of this study showed that the filtrate invasion is affected by the type of NPs, which is also affecting the disk porosity.
-Using 0.5-wt% Fe2O3 NPs with the 7-wt% Ca-bentonite fluid showed a greater potential to minimize the amount of damage.
-The average porosity of the disk was decreased by 1.0%.
-However, adding 0.5-wt% Fe3O4, SiO2, and ZnO NPs yielded a disk-porosity decrease of 4.7, 13.7, and 30%, respectively.
-The decrease in the disk porosity after filtration is directly proportional to the volume of the invaded filtrate.
-Compared with that of the base fluid, the best decrease in the filtrate invasion was achieved when adding 0.5 wt% Fe2O3 and Fe3O4 NPs by 42.5 and 23%, respectively.
-The results revealed that Fe2O3 and Fe3O4 NPs can build a better Ca-bentonite platelet structure and thus a good-quality filter cake.
-This is because of their positive surface charge and stability in suspensions, as demonstrated by zeta-potential measurements, which can minimize formation damage.
-Increasing the concentration of Fe3O4 NPs from 0.5% to 1.5 wt% showed an insignificant variation in the filtrate invasion, spurt loss, and filter cake permeability; however, an increase in the filter-cake thickness and amount of damage created was observed.
-The 1.5-wt% ZnO NPs showed better performance compared with the case having 0.5-wt% ZnO NPs, but in the meanwhile, it showed the lowest efficiency compared with the other types of NPs.
-This could be because of their surface charge and suspension instability.
+The results of this study showed that the filtrate invasion is affected by the type of NPs, which is also affecting the disk-porosity.
+Using 0.5 wt% of Fe2O3 NPs with the 7 wt% Ca-bentonite fluid showed a higher potential to minimize the amount of damage.
+The average porosity of the disk was reduced by 1.0%.
+However, adding 0.5 wt% of Fe3O4, SiO2, and ZnO NPs yielded a disk-porosity decrease by 4.7, 13.7, and 30%, respectively.
+The decrease in the disk-porosity after the filtration is directly proportional to the volume of invaded filtrate.
+Compared to that of the base fluid, the best reduction in the filtrate invasion was achieved when adding 0.5 wt% of Fe2O3 and Fe3O4 NPs by 42.5 and 23%, respectively.
+The results revealed that Fe2O3 and Fe3O4 NPs can build better Ca-bentonite-platelet structure and thus, a good-quality filter cake.
+This is due to their positive surface charge and stability in suspensions, as demonstrated by zeta potential /potential) measurements, which can minimize formation damage.
+Increasing the concentration of Fe3O4 NPs from 0.5 to 1.5 wt% showed an insignificant variation in the filtrate invasion, spurt loss, and filter cake permeability; however, an increase in the filter cake thickness as well as the amount of damage created was observed.
+The 1.5 wt% of ZnO NPs showed a better performance compared to the case having 0.5 wt% of ZnO NPs, but in the meanwhile it showed the lowest efficiency when compared to the other types of NPs.
+This could be due to their surface charge and suspensions "instability.

-Results of this work are useful in evaluating the drilling applications using Cabentonite-based fluids modified with NPs as an alternative to the commonly used Na-bentonite.
-In addition, it might help in understanding the NPs/Ca-bentonite interaction for providing more efficient drilling operations and less formation damage.
+Results of this work are useful in evaluating the drilling applications using Cabentonite based fluids modified with NPs as an alternative to the commonly used Na-bentonite.
+Additionally, it might help in understanding the NPs/Ca-bentonite interaction for providing more efficient drilling operations and less formation damage.